costajob/costajob.github.io/_posts/code/2019-10-22-freedomless.md

 The freedom to introduce new solutions later in the application lifecycle and control external dependencies footprint are all gone.
 If you are lucky enough a new version of the cloud APIs will suit your problems, after all, they know better than you how things get done.

-Just let the auto pilot drive you back home and relax on the seat: no traffic jam, no incidents, no thrills, no freedom.
+Just relax on the seat and let the auto pilot drive you back home: no traffic jam, no incidents, no thrills, no freedom.